What is the original source of the data for Figure 2.2? How are the rankings calculated?

 What is your sample size for figure 2.2?

 We use the most recent years in order to provide an up-to-date measure, and to measure changes over time.
-We combine data from the years 2013-2015 to make the sample size large enough to reduce the random sampling errors.
+We combine data from the years 2014-2016 to make the sample size large enough to reduce the random sampling errors.
 (The horizontal lines at the right-hand end of each of the main bars show the 95% confidence interval for the estimate.)
 The typical annual sample is 1,000 people.
 So if a country had surveys in each year, then the sample size would be 3,000 people.
-However, there are many countries that have not had annual surveys, and there were a few 2015 surveys still missing from our final analysis using data available before the end of January, 2016.
-If a country was not surveyed in any year between 2013 and 2015, we use their 2012 surveys if available; there are only 4 such countries out of a total of 157.
-In no case do we go further back than 2012.
+However, there are many countries that have not had annual surveys.
+If a country was not surveyed in any year between 2014 and 2016, we use their 2013 surveys if available; there are only 1 such country out of a total of 155.
+In no case do we go further back than 2013.
 Tables 1-3 of the online statistical appendix show the sample size for each country in each year.

 Is this sample size really big enough to calculate rankings?

 A sample size of 2,000 to 3,000 is large enough to give a fairly good estimate at the national level.
 This is confirmed by the 95% confidence intervals shown at the right-hand end of each country bar.

 The confidence intervals, as shown by the horizontal lines at the right-hand end of the country bars, show the range of values within which there is a 95% likelihood of the population mean being located.
 These are useful to readers wishing to see whether countries differ significantly in the average life evaluations.

 Where do the sub-bars come from for each of the six explanatory factors?